 The City adopted regulations for the East Boston freeze in 1992.
 The freeze works in conjunction with the Massport/Logan Airport parking freeze (310 CMR 7.30).
 The Massport freeze caps the number of commercial and employee parking spaces at Logan Airport.
 The Commission most recently updated the regulations in September 2020.

 There are currently two active permits for park-and-fly parking lots with a total of 702 spaces.
-There are three active permits for rental car parking lots with a total of 2,856 spaces.
+There are two active permits for rental car parking lots with a total of 2,610 spaces.

 There are no spaces in the East Boston parking freeze bank.
 We are not accepting applications for new East Boston permits.

 Electric vehicles (EVs) are cars or other vehicles that run completely, or in part, on electricity.
 They produce less pollution from the tailpipe, and can often save people money.

 The Commission has adopted the Electric Vehicle Readiness Policy developed by the Boston Transportation Department.
 The policy helps ensure EV drivers have access to safe and convenient places to charge in Boston.
 This effort is part of Boston’s commitment to making Boston carbon neutral.ARE YOU Interested in going electric?

 Check out Recharge Boston, our EV resource program.
 You can:

 - learn more about EVs